demisto/content-docs/docs/integrations/dbot.md

  **NOTE:** The values are case sensitive.

 ## Score Types
-Dbot uses an integer to represent the reputation of an indicator.
+DBot uses an integer to represent the reputation of an indicator.

 | Number | Reputation |
 | --- | --- |